 An article on the British website Mear Technology explains how Tengai will benefit and simplify recruitment.

-A 13-minute segment on EFN, a Swedish networked focused on finances, where Tengai is featured together with TNG’s CINO Elin Öberg Mårtenzon and robot trainer Sinisa Strbac.
+A 13-minute segment on EFN, a Swedish networked focused on finances.
+Here Tengai is featured together with TNG’s CEO Elin Öberg Mårtenzon and Robot Trainer Sinisa Strbac.